nikitavoloboev/data/macOS/apps/2do.md

 I share the same philosophy of `Always` and `Temporary` projects as I have in my [Focus Trello board](../../focusing/focusing.md).

 Given my growing collection of tasks I am yet to do.
 Some 3,000 pending tasks.
-I decided to share [some tasks I keep in my manager publically](../../other/2do-tasks.md).
+I decided to share [some tasks I keep in 2Do publically](../../other/2do-tasks.md).

 ## URL Scheme
 [2Do URL schemes documentation](https://www.2doapp.com/kb/article/url-schemes.html) has everything.
 I use these URL schemes currently: